Se habla español

 Maximizing Your Snow Tires’ Lifespan and Performance

-Engaging in regular maintenance activities is crucial to ensure the best performance and most extended life for your snow tires.
+Engaging in regular maintenance activities is crucial to ensuring the best performance and longest life for your snow tires.
 These include monitoring the tire’s tread depth, storing them properly during off-seasons, investing in a complete set of winter wheels, and keeping up with tire rotations, balancing, and alignment checks.
 By understanding and practicing these key strategies, you can extend the life and effectiveness of your snow tires, ultimately contributing to a smoother and safer winter driving experience.

 Regularly checking the tread depth on your snow tires is essential for maintaining their safety and effectiveness.
 As a rule of thumb, snow tires should have a minimum tread depth of 6/32nds of an inch to maintain proper traction in winter conditions.
 Drivers can use a tread depth gauge or a penny to measure tread depth.
 Place the penny with Lincoln’s head facing downward; if the top of his head is visible, it’s time to replace the tires.